How to Do Payroll in Nebraska: What Every Employer Needs to Know

 - 2027 earnings and beyond: 5.84%

-Step 7: Pay employee wages, benefits, and taxes.
 Most companies today use direct deposit to pay their employees, but paying via cash (not the best way) and paper check are also options.
-Make sure that you are paying your employees at least the Nebraska minimum wage of $9 per hour, which is higher than the federal minimum wage.
-You can pay your federal and Nebraska state taxes online.
-If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.
+Make sure that you are paying your employees at least the Nebraska minimum wage of $10.50 per hour, which is higher than the federal minimum wage.

-Step 9: File payroll taxes with the federal and state government.
+Step 7: File payroll taxes with the federal and state governments.
 All Nebraska state taxes need to be made to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the Nebraska Department of Revenue website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules:

 - Monthly: When the IRS assigns you a monthly schedule, you need to deposit employment taxes on payments made during a calendar month by the 15th of the following month.